amergin/epimetal/docs/project/docs/userguide.md

 In some cases the default color scaling is not the desired behavior.
 Consider the case where the correlation values concentrate on a small number range.
 In this case, the default scaling does not distinguish the values sufficiently by assigning distinct colors.

-By clicking `Toggle color scale stretching` in the figure window options, Plotter assigns 75% of the upper or lower color range to the correlation value range.
+By clicking `Toggle color scale stretching` in the figure window options, Epidemia assigns 75% of the upper or lower color range to the correlation value range.
 For instance, if the highest positive correlation was at r = 0.99 and lowest at r = 0.85, and negative correlations span from r = -0.2 to r = -0.35, the colors would be mapped as follows:

 * 100% red at r = 0.99
 * 25% red at r = 0.85